polganesh/springk8s/README.md

 ## Prerequisite
 - Required
+  - Git client :- to clone this project on local development environment.
-  - Java 8 or above
+  - Java 8 or above :- for application development
-  - maven
+  - Maven :- build tool for this project.
-  - docker
+  - Docker :- for creating docker image
+  - Helm :- helm client for deploying this application as a helm chart.
 - Optional
   - if using AWS EKS
     - AWS account